Bradley-B/canon/content/about.md

 ---
 title: About Canon
 publishDate: 2021-08-28
-lastModifiedDate: 2021-08-28
+lastModifiedDate: 2021-08-29
 ---
 I think a lot about something my brain has categorized as 'the human<small><sup>[1](#foot1)</sup></small> experience'.
 What aspects of my experience of the world are innate to human consciousness?
-What are the thought patterns that people share?
-What issues do I struggle with, that everyone else does as well?
+What issues do people have that are, just, an inevitable consequence of life?
+What does it mean to be alive, and to be mortal?

+Love.
 Compassion.
-Contempt.
 A desire to fit in.
 A desire for companionship.
 For a purpose.
 To make a difference.
-<Comment>Selfishness.
+<Comment>Contempt.
+Selfishness.
 Envy.
 Greed.</Comment>

 Thinking about what it means to be a person evokes a sense of community, and, like, patriotism with all humans?
+I don't know.
+People are just great.
+4.5 stars.
 We're all here, and we're all trying our best.
 Most of the time.

 That's probably why Canon exists.
-Somewhere wrapped up in my examination of the human experience (and examination of my own experience) is a desire to record my observations.
+Somewhere wrapped up in my feelings and in my exploration of the human experience is a need to get them down somewhere.
 Brains are fickle and forget things constantly.
-They change over time and adapt to new situations.
-It's useful to record what's going through mine, in case future me can glean some more insight<small><sup>[2](#foot2)</sup></small>.
+Recording thoughts enables way easier sharing, with both others and future me<small><sup>[2](#foot2)</sup></small>.
+I'm the type of person who likes to keep all sorts of metadata about myself.
+It's why I haven't turned off all the privacy-invading settings on my devices.
+Yes, please take my data.
+As long as you share it with me afterwards.

 Canon is meant to be *my canon*.
 Authentic thoughts from the noggin.
 A reflection of the principles that I govern myself by.
 Recorded for posterity.